Skip to content

 Abbott and Charlotte Upcher were the first owners of the Sheringham Park estate and they fell in love with the place.
 As their daughter Emma later said of her parents, ‘they found a spot they thought a paradise, and there began to build their ‘bower’.’

-Some 200 years later, the Bower garden has been created as a fantastic place for adults and children to explore, discover and have fun.
-The Bower is on the left hand side as you head down the main drive.
+Some 200 years later, The Bower has been created as a fantastic place for adults and children to explore, discover and have fun.
+It is on the left hand side as you head down the main drive.

 Sensory garden